Well-posedness of minimal dRGT massive gravity: Well-posedness near Minkowski spacetime

 An important subtlety is that we have restricted ourselves to considering the $x$ direction, so studying $\mat{M}_x$.
 To obtain the expression for a general direction one simply should perform a rotation on the metric, momentum and derivative variables.
 Since we have two angles to specify a direction, it may be that for particular directions either the combination $\delta \phi + \delta e_{xx} \mp 2 \delta V_x$ or the pair $2 \delta Q_{xyt} \mp \delta Q_{xyx} + \delta P_{xy} \mp \delta P_{y}$ or $\delta Q_{zxt} \mp \delta Q_{zxx} - \delta P_{zx} \pm \delta P_{z}$ vanish for one of the sign choices.
-We expect that the eigenvectors still exist in this case, but we do not have a proof of this.
-However, as we have discussed earlier in section~\ref{sec:analyticexample}, even if $\hat{M}[ \hat{k}_i ]$ is not diagonalizable for some curve on the 2-sphere that parameterizes the direction $\hat{k}_i$, since this is a set of measure zero, once we integrate over $\hat{k}_i$ we expect that the large $t$ behaviour remains bounded for the solution~\eqref{eq:formalsoln} as required for well-posedness.
+Such additional degeneracy would generically occur for a set of codimension one in the space of wavevector directions $\hat{k}$ at a point.
+Thus we cannot rule out eigenvalues of $\mat{M}[\hat{k}_i]$ becoming defective at some point for a set of a zero measure of wavevector directions, and for this reason we cannot prove well-posedness of our formulation for backgrounds in the neighborhood of Minkowski.
+Likewise there may exist special points for a given background, where there are additional degeneracies.

-Hence for a generic direction $\hat{k}_i$ and a generic neighbourhood of Minkowski, a complete set of eigenvectors exist, and the degeneracies are only the ones where we have shown eigenvectors generically exist; the 10 zero eigenvectors, the 6 pairs governed by the inverse metric, and for the special case of interest, $\tilde{e}_{ij} = e_{ij}$, the two pairs governed by the vierbein and $\lambda$.
-Thus we argue that the system remains well-posed in a neighbourhood of Minkowski.
-However we are careful to note that we have not yet managed to control `accidental degeneracies' for particular non-generic directions $\hat{k}_i$, and the argument does not constitute a proof of well-posedness.
-Despite this we expect that such non-generic degeneracies should pose no problem for well-posedness.
+Hence for a generic point and direction $\hat{k}_i$ and a generic neighbourhood of Minkowski, a complete set of eigenvectors exist, and the degeneracies are only the ones where we have shown eigenvectors generically exist; the 10 zero eigenvectors, the 6 pairs governed by the inverse metric, and for the special case of interest, $\tilde{e}_{ij} = e_{ij}$, the two pairs governed by the vierbein and $\lambda$.
+However we are careful to note that we have not yet managed to control `accidental degeneracies' for particular non-generic directions $\hat{k}_i$ and the argument does not constitute a proof of well-posedness.
+In the case of the analytic example of section~\ref{sec:analyticexample} we saw that for particular wavevector directions the eigenvectors became degenerate but in that case a complete set still existed.
+For the Minkowski background all eigenvectors are degenerate and the theory is well-posed.
+Thus while we cannot prove well-posedness, this certainly does not imply the formulation is ill-posed.
+It simply means that our argument cannot demonstrate it is well-posed.